ExitValue.ai

 Traditional Retail Pharmacy

-A standard independent retail pharmacy sells for 1.5-3.5x SDE.
+A standard independent retail pharmacy sells for an SDE-multiple range.
 A pharmacy doing $3M in revenue with $250K SDE would sell for $375K to $875K.
 The wide range reflects the enormous variance in prescription volume, front-end sales, PBM contract terms, and 340B eligibility.
 Pharmacies with strong script volume (200+/day) and favorable PBM contracts trade at the higher end.

-An alternative valuation method uses per-prescription multiples of $3-$8 per Rx (monthly prescription count x multiple).
+An alternative valuation method uses per-prescription multiples of a per-script range (monthly prescription count x multiple).
 A pharmacy filling 5,000 Rx/month would be valued at $15K-$40K per month of scripts, or $180K-$480K.
 This method is commonly used as a cross-check against SDE-based valuations.

 Specialty Pharmacy

-Specialty pharmacies — those dispensing high-cost medications for complex conditions (oncology, rheumatology, HIV, hepatitis) — command 6-10x EBITDA.
+Specialty pharmacies, those dispensing high-cost medications for complex conditions (oncology, rheumatology, HIV, hepatitis), command platform-tier earnings multiples.
 The premium reflects higher per-prescription revenue ($2,000-$10,000+ per Rx vs. $50-$100 for retail), stickier patient relationships, and limited competition due to accreditation requirements.
 Specialty pharmacy has attracted significant PE interest.

 340B Pharmacies